 18. Go to a Sauna

 Sauna’s help penetrates deep into the body and gently elevates our surface temperature.
 This helps to activate many of the body’s major functions (like our metabolism, for instance).
 Far infrared saunas are among some of the best, with toxin elimination rates as high as 17%.
 Compare this to about 3% by sweating in a traditional sauna, or while out in the sun.
 Regardless, all saunas help increase circulation, as well as boost the immune system.

 Another simple way of assisting in a whole body cleanse is to eat more herbs!
 Herbs are by far some of the most powerful plants on the planet.
 Some of the best herbal cleansers include things like milk thistle, turmeric, ginger, garlic, peppermint, basil, rosemary, cilantro, parsley, and dill.

 20. Take Deep Breaths

-If you want to increase oxygenation of all the cells in our body, try practicing intentional breath work.
+If you want to increase the oxygenation of all the cells in your body, try practicing intentional breathwork.
 Higher oxygen levels in the body help promote the creation of white blood cells – the blood cells that help fight off disease and illness.
-Oxygen is also transferred to detox organs of the body like the liver, kidneys, colon and lymphatic system.
+Oxygen is also transferred to detox organs of the body like the liver, kidneys, colon, and lymphatic system.
 When you practice deep rhythmic breathing, the diaphragm expands.
 It relaxes the body and massages the lymphatic system, which helps in the elimination of toxins.
 Take a few minutes of your day to focus on your inhalation and exhalation.
 Inhale until you feel a belly full of air.
 Hold for 2-3 seconds, and then exhale slowly until all the air is expelled.